Estimating and evaluating counterfactual prediction models: Application to prediction of statin-na i ve risk

 Follow up began at the second examination cycle to enable a ``wash out'' period for statin use and to ensure adequate pre-treatment covariates to control confounding (some were taken from the first cycle and others from the second).
 In the original analysis, we constructed a sequence of nested trials starting at each exam, however here for simplicity we limited our attention to the first trial.
 We used the questionnaire in examinations three through five to determine statin initiation over the follow up period.
 Because the exact timing of statin initiation was not known with precision, we estimated it by drawing a random month between the current and previous examinations (sensitivity analyses conducted in original study).

 Of the 6,814 MESA participants who completed the baseline examination, 4,149 met the eligibility criteria for our trial emulation.
 There were 288 ASCVD events and 190 non-ASCVD deaths.
-For simplicity, here we dropped those lost to follow up and who first have competing events although in practice both can be accommodated in our framework for evaluating the performance of a counterfactual prediction model.
+For simplicity, here we dropped those lost to follow up and who first have competing events.
 For model training and evaluation, we further randomly split the dataset into training and test sets of equal size.